 In Lightroom and in Photoshop.
 Start at 50, or 40 Quality for JPEG and even drop the quality further until you get the right compromise between quality and file size.

 There is a plugin which I use in Lightroom from Jeffrey Friedl which creates 14 images at different JPG quality settings.
 It’s called the JPEG Quality Tester.
 This plugin can speed up the decision-making process significantly.

 The exponential rise in file size every time you go to a higher JPG quality range is very significant.

-For instance, for a 2600 long-edge pixel image which I exported via JPEG Quality Tester in Lightroom generated the infographic below.
+For instance, for a 2600 long-edge pixel image which I exported via Jeffrey Friedl’s JPEG Quality Tester in Lightroom generated the infographic below.

-Notice the significant rise in file size between a 77-84 quality setting and a 93-100 quality settings.
+Notice the significant rise in file size between a 77-84 quality setting and 93-100 quality settings.
 By staying with 77-84 and not using 93-100 we make a 37 per cent saving in file size.

 There’s a very good article by Jeffrey Friedl on JPG compression here.

 Infographic from Jeffrey Friedl’s JPEG Quality Tester – Lightroom Plugin

-The JPEG quality you choose is arbitrary.
+The JPEG quality you choose is personal and arbitrary.
 Don’t be frightened of having a small amount of posterization in the sky.
-Make file size the deciding factor for your image quality selection.
+Make file size in bytes the deciding factor for your image quality selection.